March 29, 2021

 January 18, 2017

-At the Ontario Black History Month Society Luncheon, we spoke with the first black and longest serving Black Senator in North America The Honourable Anne Cools.
+At the Ontario Black History Month Society Luncheon, we spoke with the first black and longest-serving Black Senator in North America The Honourable Anne Cools.
+As a social worker, Cools was a pioneer in the protection of women from domestic violence, running one of the first domestic violence shelters in Canada.
+She retired from the

 January 18, 2017